 If you’d like to get started with some questions, you might find this list of 44 self-discovery questions useful.

 Self-exploration can be a long, challenging, and sometimes emotional process; but in getting to know who you really are, what matters to you, and what you want to achieve in life, it can also be the most rewarding.
-Amidst the busyness of life and pressures of expectations, it can be easy to lose sight of who we are, or to want to hide certain parts of ourselves.
-But by learning to find confidence and purpose in our authentic selves, the more likely we are to be able to lead a fulfilled life dictated by our own goals, core values and beliefs.
+Amidst the busyness of life and pressures of expectations, it can be easy to lose sight of who we are or want to hide certain parts of ourselves.
+But by learning to find confidence and purpose in our authentic selves, the more likely we are to be able to lead a fulfilled life dictated by our own goals, core values, and beliefs.

 Remember, self-exploration is completely personal and different practices will work for different people; the key is to put the time in and keep going.
 Even if you feel like you’re taking baby steps, you’ll still be making progress because really, there’s no experience that won’t teach you something about yourself, even if that something seems small.